Gantt Chart in Excel (Table of contents)

 Example #2

 A boss needs to start a new department for his company.
-He will first make a flowchart to the initial steps to show his partners, then make the guidelines; after that, he can hire workers and train them.
+He will first make a flowchart for the initial steps to show his partners, then make the guidelines; after that, he can hire and train workers.

 Below is the data table for the company’s boss.